Background knowledge, reading comprehension, and a train ride. What do they have to do with each other?

 Building Background Knowledge Activities

 If you live in a city and have never been to a farm, you would have difficulty understanding a reading passage about harvesting crops.
 So, you could build your knowledge by taking a trip to a farm or watching a video about a farm harvesting its crops.
-From here, you could then draw pictures or make a graphical representation of the steps that are taken during a harvest.
+From here, you could then draw pictures or visually represent the steps taken during a harvest.
 Make a model of or collect pictures of types of harvest equipment.
 Compare the types of equipment from one crop to another.
 The richer the activities and experiences, the more the student will build and retain factual/background knowledge.

 And, as mentioned above, using videos can improve factual knowledge.
 The factual knowledge study reported in Enhancing Students’ Learning of Factual Knowledge concludes that a blended learning approach that utilized Internet video clips improved students’ vocabulary development and showed a significant increase in test scores.